 BDB Design is the architects practice appointed to bring forward plans for the former Wye College site.
 The architects at BDB were behind the local scheme Stonegate Place, which include 22 two and three-bedroom cottage style houses and five-two bedroom apartments.

-Wye and Hinxhill Parish Council and Telereal Trillium have started discussion over a collaborative approach to the preparation of the new Masterplan for WYE3.
+At the beginning of the process Wye and Hinxhill Parish Council and Telereal Trillium prepared a joint statement regarding the collaborative approach being taken to the preparation of the new Masterplan for WYE3.
 To download joint statements please click here.

 1. Historic College Buildings